 The optional Aggressor field is only allowed allowed on Buffer_I/O records.
 Connections to Buffer_I/O terminals may be missing coupling to connects that are not included in this interconnect model.

 Table XX summarizes the rules described above.

-Table XX – Allow Terminal_Type Associations
+Table XX – Allow Terminal_Type Associations1